SwannedLakee/showcuts/shortcuts.md

   * A - widen the window to see paths

 # sheets
+Switching sheets - alt and down or up arrow
+Ctrol-Space is select column
  * File menu 	Ctrl + Option + f
  * Edit menu 	Ctrl + Option + e
  * View menu 	Ctrl + Option + v